E.D. White Historic Site Logo

 Built with hand-hewn cypress around 1825, the E.D.
 White House is an excellent example of Creole plantation architecture and traditional construction.
 When Edward Douglas White bought the property in 1829, he occupied the Creole-style raised cottage built for the previous owner, Guillaume Arcement.
 White, a Tennessee native of Irish Catholic ancestry, married Catherine Sidney Lee Ringgold in 1834.
 The house’s transformation began around this time, as the Whites remodeled according to the prevalent Greek Revival style, completely changing the appearance of the structure.

-The main floor reflects the typical symmetry of Greek Revival architecture, with a central hallway diving four rooms.
+The main floor reflects the typical symmetry of Greek Revival architecture, with a central hallway dividing four rooms.
 An inverted stairwell at the end of the hall leads to two bedrooms on the second floor.
-The high ceilings, the wide front gallery and the raised brick “cellar” functioned to provide relief from Louisiana’s hot summers.
+The high ceilings, the wide front gallery, and the raised brick “cellar” functioned to provide relief from Louisiana’s hot summers.

 Support Us